Permanent settlement permit for persons recognized as entitled to asylum and recognized refugees - application

 1. Please note the following information before submitting an application:

-• Please use the Quick-Check first (under “Do it online now") to find out quickly and easily whether your application is likely to be successful.
+• Please use the Quick-Checks first (under “Do it online now")to find out quickly and easily whether your application is likely to be successful.

-• Check once again whether you meet all the requirements and have the documents and evidence listed in the "Documents" section.
-Make digital copies of the documents (PDF format) so that you can submit them in the online application.
+• Check once again whether you meet all the requirements and have the documents and evidence listed in the “Documents required” section.

-• The online application is extensive, so it takes some time to complete.
-However, you can interrupt the application at any time, save it temporarily and resume it at a later time.
+• The online application is extensive, so it will take some time to complete.
+However, you can interrupt the application at any time, save it temporarily and continue at a later date.

 2. Carry out the online application „Niederlassungserlaubnis für Asylberechtigte und anerkannte Flüchtlinge“